-(KSA) GENERAL POPULATION/CORE: EXERCISE PHYSIOLOGY AND RELATED EXERCISE SCIENCE 1.1.34 Knowledge of and ability to describe the changes that occur in Lecture maturation from childhood to adulthood for the following: skeletal muscle, bone, reaction time, coordination, posture, heat and cold tolerance, maximal oxygen consumption, strength, flexibility, body composition, resting and maximal heart rate, and resting and maximal blood pressure.
-1.1.35 Knowledge of the effect of the aging process on the musculoskeletal Lecture and cardiovascular structure and function at rest, during exercise, and during recovery.
-GENERAL POPULATION/CORE: PATHOPHYSIOLOGY AND RISK FACTORS 1.2.1 Knowledge of the physiological and metabolic responses to exercise Lecture 1.2.1 associated with chronic disease (heart disease, hypertension, diabetes Lecture mellitus, and pulmonary disease).
-1.2.3 Knowledge of risk factors that may be favorably modified by Lecture physical activity habits.
-1.2.4 Knowledge to define the following terms: total cholesterol (TC), Lecture high-density lipoprotein cholesterol (HDL-C), TC/HDL-C ratio, low- density lipoprotein cholesterol (LDL-C), triglycerides, hypertension, and atherosclerosis.
-1.2.5 Knowledge of plasma cholesterol levels for adults as recommended Lecture by the National Cholesterol Education Program.
-1.2.6 Knowledge of the risk factor thresholds for ACSM risk stratification Lecture which includes genetic and lifestyle factors related to the 1.2.7 development of CAD.
-Lecture 1.2.7 genesis and progression, and the potential role of exercise in treatment.
-1.2.8 Knowledge of how lifestyle factors, including nutrition and physical Lecture 1.2.0 activity, influence lipid and lipoprotein profiles.
-Lecture GENERAL POPULATION/CORE: HEALTH APPRAISAL, FITNESS AND CLINICAL EXERCISE TESTING 1.3.22 Ability to modify protocols and procedures for cardiorespiratory Lecture fitness tests in children, adolescents, and older adults.
-GENERAL POPULATION/CORE: ELECTROCARDIOGRAPHY AND DIAGNOSTIC TECHNIQUES 1.4.1 Knowledge of how each of the following arrhythmias differs from the Lecture normal condition: premature atrial contractions and premature 1.4.2 ventricular contractions.
-Lasterer 1.4.3 Knowledge of the basic properties of cardiac muscle and the normal pathways of conduction in the heart.
-Lecture GENERAL POPULATION/CORE: GENERAL FUFULATION/CUKE:
+(KSA) A) GENERAL POPULATION/CORE: EXERCISE PHYSIOLOGY AND RELATED EXERCISE SCIENCE 1.1.34 Knowledge of and ability to describe the changes that occur in maturation from childhood to adulthood for the following: skeletal muscle, bone, reaction time, coordination, posture, heat and cold tolerance, maximal oxygen consumption, strength, flexibility, body composition, resting and maximal heart rate, and resting and maximal blood pressure.
+Lecture 1.1.35 Knowledge of the effect of the aging process on the musculoskeletal and cardiovascular structure and function at rest, during exercise, and during recovery.
+Lecture GENERAL POPULATION/CORE: PATHOPHYSIOLOGY AND RISK FACTORS 1.2.1 Knowledge of the physiological and metabolic responses to exercise associated with chronic disease (heart disease, hypertension, diabetes mellitus, and pulmonary disease).
+Lecture 1.2.3 1.2.4 2.4 Knowledge to define the following terms: total cholesterol (TC), high-density lipoprotein cholesterol (HDL-C), TC/HDL-C ratio, low- density lipoprotein cholesterol (LDL-C), triglycerides, hypertension, and atherosclerosis.
+1.2.5 Knowledge of plasma cholesterol levels for adults as recommended by the National Cholesterol Education Program.
+Lecture 1.2.6 6 Knowledge of the risk factor thresholds for ACSM risk stratification which includes genetic and lifestyle factors related to the development of CAD.
+1.2.7 1 1.2.8 Knowledge of how lifestyle factors, including nutrition and physical activity, influence lipid and lipoprotein profiles.
+Lecture GENERAL POPULATION/CORE: HEALTH APPRAISAL, FITNESS AND CLINICAL EXERCISE TESTING 1.3.22 Ability to modify protocols and procedures for cardiorespiratory fitness tests in children, adolescents, and older adults.
+Lecture GENERAL POPULATION/CORE: ELECTROCARDIOGRAPHY AND DIAGNOSTIC TECHNIQUES 1.4.1 Knowledge of how each of the following arrhythmias differs from the normal condition: premature atrial contractions and premature ventricular contractions.
+Lecture 1.4.3 Knowledge of the basic properties of cardiac muscle and the normal pathways of conduction in the heart.
+GENERAL POPULATION/CORE: Lecture